hasura/graphql-engine/ref/hasura-microservices/auth/configuration.rst

 Check all the fields that you want to be verified.

 **NOTE**: Most verifications will require additional setup.
-For example, to enable email verification you need to provide a valid Sparkpost API Key.
+For example, to enable email verification you need to provide a valid SparkPost API Key.
 See :ref:`email`.
 Same goes for mobile and social logins.

 Other Settings